sreejank/PoliClass/README.md

 # YHack2016

-Sreejan Kumar, Thomas Zhang, Daniel Ernst, Ken Cheng
+Daniel Ernst, Ken Cheng, Sreejan Kumar, Thomas Zhang

 A Chrome extension that uses machine learning to identify links with articles that have liberal/conservative bias.